 - Link-state Update: Responds to a link-state request packet.
 These messages also are used for the regular dispersal of Link-State Acknowledgments (LSA).
 Several LSAs can be included within a single link-state update packet.

 - Link-state Acknowledgment: Acknowledges link-state update packets.

-1) The protocol is open (non proprietary), which means that its specification is in the public domain.
+The protocol is open (non proprietary), which means that its specification is in the public domain.
 The OSPF specification is published as Request For Comments (RFC) 1247.
 This has allowed vendors around the world to produce products and devices that fully support OSPF, without the need of paying any royalty licenses.
 This also played a major role in making OSPF as a widely acceptable routing protocol for small, medium and large networks.

 OSPF is a Link State routing protocol that calls for the sending of link-state advertisements (LSAs) to all other routers within the same hierarchical area.
 Information on attached interfaces, metrics used, and other variables is included in OSPF LSAs.
 As OSPF routers accumulate link-state information, they use the SPF algorithm to calculate the shortest path to each node.